jorgef/fsharpreactivepatterns/docs/content/message-endpoints.md

 ##Event-Driven Consumer

-This pattern is implemented by Akka.NET as actors are event-driven by design.
+This pattern is already implemented by Akka.NET as actors are event-driven by design.

 ```fsharp
 // No code example